Annotating and Auditing the Safety Properties of Unsafe Rust: Safety Promise and Unsafety Perils of Rust

-Safe Rust achieves the safety promise through several novel features, including ownership and lifetimes.
+Safe Rust achieves the promise of safety through several novel features, including ownership and lifetimes.
 In safe Rust, each value has an owner, and ownership can be borrowed either mutably or immutably.
-The Rust compiler tracks ownership and enforces the rule of exclusive mutability: If a value has a mutable reference at a given point, it cannot have other mutable or immutable aliases at that same point.
-In this way, it can avoid the hard pointer analysis problems.
-As a side effect, the enforced alias rule sacrifices the usability of the language.
-For instance, implementing a doubly linked list is challenging because each node needs to have two aliases, and the node itself must be mutable.
+The compiler mandates \textit{exclusive mutability}: if a value has a mutable reference, it cannot be aliased.
+It can avoid the tricky pointer analysis problems but at the cost of flexibility.
+For instance, implementing a doubly linked list in safe Rust is challenging because it requires multiple mutable references to the same node.